SanAntonik/time_counter/README.md

   9 - how many min you played computer games (gm);

   NOTE1: Colons ':' separate different blocks of daily input.
 The first block (0) just gives day number.
 The second block (1-3) contains study-related data.
 The third block (4-8) is about non-study data.
   NOTE2: In the third, non-study, block, you can see two-letter-long abbreviations such as 'od' or 'pa' before the actual minutes.
 They were put there for easier differentiation between different columns in non-study block.
-To discover what each abbreviation mean, have a look at APPENDIX.
+To discover what each abbreviation means, have a look at APPENDIX.

   Part of May 2023 text file as an example:
   May 2023